 This was my last day in the south-west uplands and one I was really looking forward to.
 I had walked in the Quantocks on a miserable, misty February day when I was a student and had always wanted to come back in good weather.

 It was raining when I woke up, drizzling by the time I left but within 10 minutes the sun had come out.
 I had an hours walk across farmland to the pretty village of Sampford Brett then on to Bicknoller.
 I reached the ridge by walking up Bicknoller Combe.
 As I drew near to the top of the ridge I saw some red deer higher up the hillThe main Quantock ridge runs in a north west to south east direction so a little out of my way.
-As I explained in the introduction, my plan was to detour to walk areas of particular interest.
+As I explained in the introduction, my plan was not to walk in a straight line from England to Scotland but to meander to walk areas of particular interest to me.

-There is a beautiful beach lined avenue, the Drove Road that was a traders route for hundreds of years, particularly used in winter when the Somerset levels were flooded.
+There is a beautiful beech lined avenue, the Drove Road, that was a traders route for hundreds of years, particularly used in winter when the Somerset levels were flooded.

 Further on is a the Triscombe Stone, dating from the Bronze Age

 It’s not very impressive.
 However, legend says if you sit on the stone you will be granted a wish.

 The path then climbs to the high point of the ridge, Wills Neck, probably named after a local Saxon tribe, the Wealas.
 The views were outstanding, Exmoor was clearly seen in the West and the Somerset levels and Mendips towards the East.
 Less picturesque was Hinckley power station.